marinasundstrom/BlazorMinimalApiTest/README.md

 # Minimal API with interactive Razor component

-Serving Razor component through Minimal API endpoint.
+Serving Razor component through Minimal API endpoint - in .NET 8.

 Based on the ``dotnet new webapi`` template.